Swoop-Adventures/csv-migration-command-line-tool/README.md

 # CSV Migration Command Line Tool

-This is a command line application that uses json schema to validate the imported csv file row by row using json validator.
+This is a command-line application that uses JSON schema to validate the imported CSV file row by row using JSON validator.

-## Before running application
+## Before running the application

-- Ensure python is installed.
+- Ensure Python is installed.
-- run `pip install jsonschema pandas requests python-dotenv` to install required packages.
+- Run `pip install jsonschema pandas requests python-dotenv` to install required packages.
-- csv file ends with .csv should be ready to input.
+- CSV file ends with .csv should be ready to input.

-## To run application
+## To run the application

-- Enter command line `python app.py`.
+- Enter the command line `python app.py`.

 ## Guide to use

 You will need:

-- To customize `map_row` based on how you want the data to be extracted from each csv row.
+- To customize `map_row` based on how you want the data to be extracted from each CSV row.
-- The `map_row` function must map the data from top to lowest level template structure.
+- The `map_row` function must map the data from the top to the lowest level template structure.
-- To have an array of template ids from top to low level and replace the value of variable `template_ids` in file line 8 `app.py`.
+- For by step user guide, [Visit This Google Doc](https://docs.google.com/document/d/1RmSBVvFJEpZxZq6Lquh9uBI92rMPAu33P52AtbdGPGk/edit?usp=sharing)

 ## Example